-Book Summary: The 4-Hour Work Week by Tim Ferriss
+The 4-Hour Work Week Summary: Break the 9-5 Grind with Tim Ferriss

 This 4-Hour Work Week summary covers creating a balance between work and life through lifestyle design, outsourcing, and automation.
 The 4-Hour Work Week by Tim Ferriss is a revolutionary book that has inspired and empowered people worldwide to take control of their lives and design a career that works for them.

 This book is divided into four different sections with the acronym DEAL: “Definition,” “Elimination,” “Automation,” and “Liberation.”
 It discusses topics ranging from automation to goal-setting and lifestyle design to entrepreneurship.